 - Application and enrollment are handled by the college that offers the course for Running Start and College in the High School.

-- Calendars may be different between colleges and schools
+- Calendars may be different between colleges and high schools.

 - How credit is transcribed to your high school and college transcript.